davehorton/pagerduty-plus/README.md

-# pagerduty
+# pagerduty-plus
-wrapper for node pagerduty library that adds throttling and some other features
+wrapper for node pagerduty library that adds throttling, filtering and automatic incident resolution